 Thursday’s Forecast:

-Isolated storms have been popping up for several days—this pattern is expected to repeat on Thursday, especially around lunchtime and into the afternoon.
+Isolated storms have been popping up for several days—this pattern is expected to repeat this afternoon, especially into the afternoon.
+Check out our current radar below.

-Rain chances are highest for Houston and the southern parts of the region, with a 30 to 40 percent chance of showers mainly on Thursday.
+Friday will be just like Thursday.
+Rain chances are highest for Houston and the southern parts of the region, with a 30 to 40 percent chance of showers.
 Further north and west, it’s expected to stay a bit drier.

 Plan for “wet and stormy” conditions south of Houston, especially if your routine keeps you outdoors in the afternoon—these storms could be inconvenient at times.